manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         at REPLServer.onLine (repl.js:817:10)
         at REPLServer.emit (events.js:327:22)
         at REPLServer.EventEmitter.emit (domain.js:467:12) {
-      input: '/duplicate?x=42',
+      input: '/welcome?name=John',
       code: 'ERR_INVALID_URL'
     }

 This can be easily fixed, though - we just need to prefix our `req.url` string with the missing information.
-While these need to have the correct syntax, the actual values are not relevant, because it's only the `pathname` and `search` parts that are relevant for us.
+While these need to have the correct syntax, the actual values are not relevant, because it's only the `pathname` and `search` parts that are important for us.
 Such a solution would look like this:

     const myUrl = new url.URL("http://localhost:8000" + req.url);